2003 Las Vegas Gladiators season

 The 2003 Las Vegas Gladiators season was the 7th season for the franchise.
-Before the season started, the Gladiators moved from East Rutherford, New Jersey to Las Vegas, Nevada.
-They finished at 8–8, 3rd in the Eastern Division and lost in the first round of the playoffs.
+Before the season started, the Gladiators moved from East Rutherford, New Jersey, to Las Vegas, Nevada.
+They finished at 8–8, 3rd in the Eastern Division and lost by a score of 69-26 to the Arizona Rattlers in the first round of the playoffs.
 This was the Gladiators' only playoff appearance in Las Vegas.

 Season schedule

 Coaching

 Frank Haege entered his second season as the head coach of the Gladiators.